MRPHarris/SampleQueue/README.md

 ## Planned revisions

+-   update date handling to comply with the more desirable YYYY-MM-DD format, to enable straightforward lexicographic sorting of date-stamped files.

 -   add dilution handling for ABS and PCT files.

 -   update error checking to provide more useful information in the